codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 ```

 ### Create Fragment
 Next, create the `Fragment` to be shown on click of the tabs.
-You may have have one or more fragments in your applications depending on your requirements.
+You may have one or more fragments in your applications depending on your requirements.

 fragment_page.xml
 ```xml